TheGreatMcPain/TheGreatMcPain-overlay/README.md

 The repository is mirrored from gitlab to github.\
 Even though I prefer to use my Gitlab I will most-likely accept pull-requests, and issues, on Github.

-I highly recommend the use of `repoman` for creating commits, because it'll usually catch errors before commiting (such as an outdated Manifest).
+I highly recommend the use of `pkgdev` for creating commits, because it'll usually catch errors before commiting (such as an outdated Manifest).

-To create a commit run `repoman commit`.
+To create a commit run `pkgdev commit`.

 If for some reason you can't use repoman please use the following commit format.